 If you are new to smart lighting or smart home living in general, Philips Hue White LED Starter Kit is a perfect choice.
 The Philips Hue was first introduced in 2012; it was the pioneer in smart home products it was still the dark ages of smart home technology, so to speak.
 Amazon is only an online seller with Kindle devices, and Google is just a search engine.
 Echo smart speakers that have Alexa voice technology is still a dream, and the Google Home device is nowhere in sight.
+Smart Home devices can be very expensive so it is important that you make sure they are covered under your home insurance in case of theft or fire.
+Insurance Quotes will be able to provide you with further assistance.

 A visionary in smart home technology, Philips indeed has ushered in an era that is transforming homes.
 Smart home technology can be found in many of our everyday things that make our lives more connected than ever.
 You can now find entire homes driven by smart home technology.
 Crestron Automation is one of the leading innovations in this industry.